 The Code of Hammurabi is one of the oldest deciphered writings of significant length in the world – and you can stand right in front of it.

-Code of Hammurabi, Louvre Museum — Basalt stele engraved with ancient Babylonian laws.
+Code of Hammurabi, one of the highlights of the Louvre Museum — Basalt stele engraved with ancient Babylonian laws.

 It’s a tall basalt stele etched with laws from ancient Babylon, including some surprisingly relatable human behaviour (for example, no stealing of goats).